 This website provides information to assist research workers develop their skills in the administration of substances to laboratory animals.
 Initially we have provided material dealing with rats and mice, since they are the animals most widely used in research.
-Further material will be added to expand the range of techniques and species.

 This site focuses particularly on the manual skills needed to carry out the different procedures humanely and efficiently, and on the need to handle animals carefully to reduce any distress caused by the procedure.